kwantec/rest-guard/README.md

 ## Motivation

 Security.
 In other words, access to resource must be strong guarded by policies.
-Roles, users, or share links must be assigned to policies by resource.
+Roles, users, or share links must be assigned to resource by policies.

 ## Installation